R-Gaurav/r-gaurav.github.io/_posts/2020-05-08-From-Spiking-Neurons-To-Artificial-Neurons.md

 You might have guessed that as we would increase the input current, the firing rate would also increase.
 And yes, it's true, but partly.
 After a certain value of input current, the firing rate saturates.
 In this simulation, it will saturate at $$329Hz$$ at an input of $$J=20$$ or higher when simulated for $$T = 1s$$.
 I will leave you with why.
 You will figure it out!

 # Intuition behind Activation Functions
-All the above work can now be culminated to get the intuition behind the activation function, the very purpose of this blog.
+All the above work can now be culminated to get the intuition behind the activation function, the very purpose of this article.
 As you know, the activation function outputs a value after accepting an input.
 This input and output is actually an abstract representation of `stimulus` and `firing rate` respectively.
 Further simulations will show how.
 I will feed an input current to the function `simulate_spiking_neuron()` for a period of $$1s$$ and record the output firing rate.
 This will be done for each integral input current in the range \[$$0$$, $$10$$\].
 Let us write the necessary code for it.

 ```python